 A similar file-sharing venue to Dropbox and HighTail, Huddle has the added capacity of allowing you to share more than just the files: you can also share notes about the files and edit them, which is a great feature if you’re sharing a screenplay.

-File Transfer Protocol essentially served as the precursor to the cloud—it’s like playing catch through the Internet.
+File Transfer Protocol (or FTP) essentially served as the precursor to the cloud—it’s like playing catch through the Internet.
 It’s an expensive prospect for the average filesharer though, requiring the use of an actual server.
 However, if the intended recipient of your files has an FTP server at their disposal, it makes your job easier.
 All you have to do is download an FTP client like FileZilla or Cyberduck, and log into the recipient’s FTP server using login credentials they’ll have provided you (usually location, username, and password).
 Once you’re in, you can drag and drop your file.

 Looking for remote work?
 Backstage has got you covered!
 Click here for auditions you can do from home!